Steady Gradient Ricci Solitons with $O(p)\times O(q)$ Symmetry: Preliminaries

 \begin{prop} (\cite[Prop.
 4.2.3]{Alex}) Let $X$ be a complete metric space.
 Then $X$ is an Alexandrov space of curvature $\geq 1$ if and only if the metric cone $C(X)$ is not a line and is an Alexandrov space of curvature $\geq 0.$ \end{prop}

 For each geodesic ray $\gamma \in \Gamma_o$, we may also consider its associated Busemann function

-Taking the supremum over all such rays $B := \sup_{\gamma \in \Gamma_0} B_\gamma$ gives the Busemann function about $o$, which is a well-defined convex function \cite[Proposition 1.3]{CG72} whose level sets are convex hypersurfaces, which are homeomorphic to codimension one spheres in the case that the sectional curvature is positive \cite[Proposition 2.4.3]{LK95}.
+Taking the supremum over all such rays $B := \sup_{\gamma \in \Gamma_0} B_\gamma$ gives the Busemann function about $o$, which is a well-defined convex function \cite[Proposition 1.3]{CG72} whose level sets are convex hypersurfaces diffeomorphic to spheres \cite[Proposition 2.4.3]{LK95}.
 The following result of Guijarro and Kapovitch states that rescaled level sets of the Busemann function equipped with their intrinsic metric converge to the ideal boundary.

 \begin{lem}[{\cite[Lemma 3.6]{LK95}}] For each $s>0$, let $i_s$ denote the intrinsic metric on $\{B=s\}$ viewed as a subset of $M$.
 Then the rescaled level sets